HassanSherwani/Predict_travelpattern_ML/README.md

 - Notebook5 : Implementing model tuning techniques and also discussing different evaluation matrics in detail.

 # Module
+Please check if these modules/packages are in your IDE.
+To install , please use following command;

+pip install <module name>

-numpy, pandas,scipy,datetime, sklearn ,statsmodels, matplotlib, seaborn ,pprint,
+numpy, pandas,scipy,datetime, sklearn ,statsmodels, matplotlib,seaborn,pprint.

 # References